tarwn/lessthandot-hugo/blogs/content/posts/2016-10-06-stop-manually-updating-your-jasmine-specrunner.md

 In a prior post, I used gulp to keep my static assets up to date while running a self-hosted website: [Self-Hosted Web – Updating assets without restarting the debugger][1]

-This post will use a similar approach, using gulp “watch” to watch for changes to *.spec.js files in the filesystem and rebuilding a list of specs in a RequireJS define statement, so we automatically will have an up-to-date spec list every time we add or remove a spec file, with no manual editing required.
+This post will use a similar approach, using gulp "watch" to watch for changes to *.spec.js files in the filesystem and rebuilding a list of specs in a RequireJS define statement, so we automatically will have an up-to-date spec list every time we add or remove a spec file, with no manual editing required.

 _Note: Examples all use Jasmine and RequireJS throughout the post_